 Once your team has a good grasp on the best practices for each platform then you’re ready to start planning out your nonprofit social media strategy.

 1. Post a Variety of Engaging Content

 A key part of any successful social media strategy is a mix of engaging posts and conversation starters, not a stream of donation appeals.
-In fact, when it comes to social media, millennials’ top pet peeves are coming across the same content constantly (69 percent) and getting hit with asks over and over again (69 percent).
+In fact, when it comes to social media, millennials’ top pet peeves are coming across the same content constantly (69%) and getting hit with asks over and over again (69%).

 While there’s a place for appeals in your strategy, foster your followers’ connection to your organization by prioritizing storytelling and educational opportunities in your various content pieces.
 Focus on the following types of posts: